 • Director of Human Resources

-Highway Transport is a tanker trucking company in operation since 1948 providing transportation of specialty chemicals throughout the United States and Canada.
+Highway Transport is a tanker trucking company providing transportation of specialty chemicals throughout the United States and Canada.
 Our tank fleet has served chemical manufacturers with the highest quality service and equipment.
 The longstanding perception of Highway Transport continues to be one of family and tradition.
 However the company has always been very agile, very quick to adapt to business trends.

 Are you a professional interested in logistics career?
 Are you a professional truck driver interested in finding a home where drivers are held in the highest regard?
 Consider a career with Highway Transport and check out the Highway Transport Careers page.
 Discover tanker positions for today’s professional tanker driver when you visit Drive4Highway.com.